Formula 1: How sensor technology is changing the race | ZDNet

 In regards to collecting sensor data on cars, Arthofer told ZDNet that Formula 1 does much of this in-house by itself.

-"We're collecting I think it is like some 3,000 pieces of data every second from every car on the track, in a real-time basis, so it's pretty remarkable data capture," he said.
+"We're collecting, I think it is like, some 3,000 pieces of data every second from every car on the track, in a real-time basis, so it's pretty remarkable data capture," he said.

 "The next two steps are to make sure the data accuracy is 100 percent correct, and then start to productise that, how to turn it into consumer-facing products and platforms."

-F1's major announcement last month was its F1 TV Pro and F1 TV Access products, which Arthofer called "the most substantial launch as part of our digital transformation journey", as well as marking its biggest investment in digitisation.
+F1's major announcement last month was its F1 TV Pro and F1 TV Access products, which Arthofer called "the most substantial launch as part of our digital transformation journey," as well as marking its biggest investment in digitisation.

 The product utilises 20 on-board cameras plus additional feeds, with F1 TV Pro a live OTT broadcast service while F1 TV Access is a replay-, radio-, and data-based complementary service.
 The former will launch in around 40 markets including the US, Germany, France, Turkey, Austria, Hungary, Belgium, Mexico, and other Latin America nations; while the latter will launch everywhere.